"Fine, even beautiful," just not for us ...

 editors everywhere, which is to publish the best possible poetry that meets the

-publication.
-I would certainly have no objection to the editor of a haiku
+publication in his/her opinion.
+I would certainly have no objection if the

-journal rejecting my submission of a sonnet: indeed, I would have been foolhardy
+editor of a haiku journal rejected my submission of a sonnet: indeed, I would have been foolhardy

 to submit a sonnet to, let's say, Haiku Heaven.
 But what about a poetry

-journal whose guidelines are
+journal whose guidelines say

 that it "includes all fronts of poetry with as little bias as possible."

-I might expect to be published if the editor of this journal--let's call
+I might expect to be published if the editor of this journal—let's call

-"not modern" in terms of language.
-If this was the case, most popular songs and
+be "archaic."
+But if this was the case, most popular songs and

 many TV jingles would be automatically archaic.
 Since Mick Jaggar and Eminem are